luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Depth First Search.md

 - Get the list of adjacent elements of currentNode.
 - Add the adjacent elements to the Stack.

-Another implementation of DFS would be:
+Another implementation of DFS using recursion would be:

 1. Mark all vertices as "unvisited".
 2. Visit first vertex.